jjnether/obsidian_backup/jnetherton/_TO DO.md

 	- EDITED - added falling trigger of ITS and both RTS to trigger this
 - Sometimes when killing a source on the switch with tie way closed, it opens tie way then closes again, but not always
 	- PLT26 should not be asserting
+- BUS 1 LIVE not asserting properly for switch where LB01=1
+	-